jheinnic/sp-codetest/README.md

 ###Maven

 The Password Validation Service was built and deployed using Maven 3.0.4.
-If you also use Maven for a build system, the password validation component's release depot is blahfakeblah.artifactory.com.
+If you also use Maven for a build system, the password validation component's release depot is `blahfakeblah.artifactory.com` (placeholder for a real depo if I had one to deploy into).
 The following project dependency will add the Password Validation Service's implementation to your project's classpath:

 ```xml
     <dependency>